 Check medications.
-Ask their doctor or pharmacist if any of their medicines could affect sleep.
+Ask his doctor or pharmacist if any of his medicines could affect sleep.

-- Make doors difficult to open.
+- Make doors hard to open.
 You may need to place locks higher on doors.

 - Put alarms on doors so they sound an alert when they're opened.